libre-informatique/LIBioSymfonyProject/README.md

 ### Conclusion

-Then you would have get the following directory structure :
+Then you would have the following directory structure :

 ```
 .